axelkar/huhuu-monorepo/huhuu-astro/src/pages/blog/runoja.md

 I saw the bird no more but you know they come and go In the autumn they fly away to the south
 And when the spring comes the birds come back
-They bring back the music to the woods&nbsp;
+They bring back the music to the woods
 And I sang her

 Fly away, little bird, fly away from your cage